cmdocumentation/housing-affordability-analysis/README.md

 ---

-### Finding 2: Persistent Gap
+### Finding 2: The 25–54 Affordability Squeeze

 Immigrants' housing affordability varies significantly by age.
 Young immigrants (20–24) achieve relatively decent low-cost housing rates (37%), but this drops sharply in their 25–54 years, hitting a low of 29.55% at ages 35–44.
-Only at ages 55+ do we see improvement, with 46.56% of immigrants aged 65+ in low-cost housing.
+Only at ages 55+ do we see rates approach the young adult level, with 46.56% of immigrants aged 65+ in low-cost housing.

 | Age Group | Immigrants (<15% burden) | Non-Immigrants (<15% burden) |
 |-----------|--------------------------|------------------------------|